 By: Crag Stevenson B.P.E.
 (Hon), Founder and CEO | ACTIONETIX (As published in MXP Magazine)

-How Long Should I Train?
+How Long Should I Work Out?

 By the time this magazine is in your hands, the majority of the MX season will be behind us.
 The leaves will succumb to the earth’s gravitational pull, while the familiar resurgence of yellow buses will be filled with screaming energetic students.
 Life is back in full swing and its time again to challenge your will in the gym in preparation for the next competitive season that in reality is only a few short months away.
 Thankfully many of you have incorporated fitness, training and nutrition into your season, so this transition can be fairly straightforward, however for others it may be a new venture all together.
 Regardless of your fitness levels, I wanted to dig into the topic of how much training is enough, and how much is too much.
 For this topic, we will look at strength training in particular and cardiovascular/aerobic is another story all together.